vivek-vishwanath/xv6/README.md

 This is the open-ended design portion of the assignment.
 Feel free to implement any scheduling algorithm, which you have studied in class, or which you have done your own research on.
-Below are a few suggestions of potential algorithms you may want to concider:
+Below are a few suggestions of potential algorithms you may want to consider:
 - Linux Completely Fair Scheduler
 - Multilevel Queue Scheduling
 - Multi-Queue Multiprocessor Scheduing (Per-processor Queue)